 The BC home flipping tax applies to net taxable income from the sale of taxable property that was owned for less than 730 days.

-The tax rate is 20 percent of income earned from a property sold within 365 days, and the rate decreases over the next 365 days.
+The tax rate is 20 percent of net taxable income earned from a property sold within 365 days, and the rate decreases over the next 365 days.
 At 730 days, the tax no longer applies.

 Check how much tax you need to pay with a step-by-step calculation.